 The Keeping Workers Paid and Employed Act, Division A of the CARES Act, is a $300+ billion small business emergency economic relief plan that will help small businesses impacted by the coronavirus pandemic make payroll and cover expenses, preventing workers from losing their jobs and small businesses from going under due to economic losses.

-The Aguilar brothers, Richard and Rudy, will host a Webinar Q&A on the key provisions in the Keeping Workers Paid and Employed Act and other aspects of the CARES Act that will impact small (under 500 employees) businesses.
-Chris Couch (Birmingham) will moderate.
+Rudy Aguilar (Baton Rouge) will host a Webinar Q&A on the key provisions in the Keeping Workers Paid and Employed Act and other aspects of the CARES Act that will impact small (under 500 employees) businesses.

 The webinar will focus primarily on the creation of at least $350 Billion for Small Business Loans.

 - $153.5 billion for public health

 - $500 billion for a major corporate liquidity program administered through the Federal Reserve

 - $339.8 billion for state and local governments